 Further and perhaps related to realignment and the release of many theft related convicts from prison, we have seen a tremendous rise in Vehicle Code Section 10851 crimes being committed by more experienced criminals.
-This often results in an increase in the severity of punishment related to auto fraud cases when there are additional felony counts not subject to PC 1170(h) as well as the more significant criminal history of the defendants which also often takes them out of PC 1170(h) sentencing.
-In many instances there is a marked increase to the jail sentence where economic car theft was involved when it is committed by a more experienced criminal.
-On the other hand, the more typical economic auto theft is not committed by the career criminal and thus the case often does not fall under PC 1170(h) and thus often shorter local jail sentences with less deterrent effect.
+This often results in an increase in the severity of punishment related to auto fraud cases based on additional charges that may be exceptions to sentencing under PC 1170(h).
+In addition we are seeing an increase in individuals who have criminal histories which also take them out of the PC 1170(h) sentencing arena.

-2. Specify what unfunded contributions, i.e. financial, equipment, personnel, technology and support your county provided to the automobile insurance fraud program.
+2. Specify what unfunded contributions (e.g., financial, equipment, personnel and technology) and support your county provided to the automobile insurance fraud program.